hector-blanco/hector-blanco.github.io/_includes/research.md

 ### *Policy Work/Other Writing*

+Exploring the Feasibility of Linking Eviction Records to Administrative Databases for HUD's Housing Choice Voucher Program (with [Ellie Lochhead](https://sites.google.com/view/ellielochhead/research?authuser=0), Ingrid Gould Ellen, and Katherine O'Regan), *U.S. Department of Housing and Urban Development Office of Policy Development and Research* [forthcoming]

 The Impact of Public Housing on Neighborhoods: Lessons from the United States and the United Kingdom, [*IEB Report 4/2024: "What Can We Do to Make Rentals More Affordable?"*](https://ieb.ub.edu/en/publication/ieb-report-4-2024-el-problema-del-precio-del-alquiler-que-se-puede-hacer/)